lsst-dm/dmtn-249/index.rst

  - inserting datastore records for datasets that are already registered and whose artifacts are all present;
  - deleting artifacts that do not comprise a complete and valid dataset.

-In ``RemoteButler`` the :py:class:`ArtifactTransaction` methods are always always run on the server, since this is the only place consistency guarantees can be safely verified.
+In ``RemoteButler`` the :py:class:`ArtifactTransaction` closing methods are always run on the server, since this is the only place consistency guarantees can be safely verified.
+The transaction definitions are also read by the server.
+The server may need to re-check user permission to run the transaction if there's a chance that may have changed, but we may also be able to handle this possibility by requiring the user to have no open artifact transactions when changing their access to various entities.

 .. _workspace-transactions: